 end

-A few weeks pass, and we start to make more deals with publishers.
-Suddenly they want the book store to exclusively sell the upcoming book for A.N.
+A few weeks pass and we start doing more deals with publishers.
+One of them wants us to exclusively list an upcoming book by A.N.
 Big Author.
-Great!... except we can't deal with books that don't have a publication date yet.
-We need to change the class so we can model books that aren't published:
+Great!
+Except… we can't handle books that don't have a publication date yet.
+We need to update the class:

 class Book